-Writing & Journaling Prompts for Your Classroom
+Essay, Writing, and Journaling Prompts for Your Classroom

 By the time children are in middle school, they’ve learned how to start writing their ideas on paper.

-Use the following writing prompts for middle school students to help them build important writing skills while improving their ability to express their unique thoughts and ideas.
+Use the following middle school writing prompts for students to help them build important writing skills while improving their ability to express their unique thoughts and ideas.

 - In essay form, discuss how going through disappointments can have a positive side.

 - Write about someone you care about and why they are so important to you.
+(Tip: You could include all the traits about them you most admire.)

 - Playing a team sport can have both good and bad points.
 Explain both the good points and the bad points about playing on a school sports team, explaining every point.